edgar-treischl/edgar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This site is the home, a personal package, and a vehicle for graphs made with R. It is the home because the site summarizes all kind of visualizations that I made for my work.
+This website is the home, a personal package, and a vehicle for graphs made with R. It is the home because the site summarizes all kind of visualizations that I made for my work.
 However, it is also an R package and it installs the source code of many illustrations and the package provides functions to make graphs with `ggplot2` (e.g., slope plots)